Showing posts with label fishing. Show all posts

 Stonington Crew

-John Flaherty, president of Friends of Stonington Crew, the nonprofit fundraising support for the team, which receives minimal funding from the school department, thanked everyone in attendance, as well as Mystic Seaport for again hosting the team on its docks.
-He said the team would not be able to compete at the level it does without the support of its donors.
+John Flaherty, president of Friends of Stonington Crew, the nonprofit fundraising support for the team, which receives minimal funding from the school department, thanked everyone in attendance and Mystic Seaport for again hosting the team on its docks.
+He said the team would not be able to compete at the level it does without its donors' support.

 Roann Florence Western Rig Dragger